yugabyte/yugabyte-db/docs/content/preview/deploy/multi-dc/async-replication/async-transactional-tables.md

 Assume the parent table and default partition are included in the replication stream.

-To add a table partition to the replication, follow the same steps for [Add Table to replication](#add-table-to-replication).
+To add a table partition to the replication, follow the same steps for [Add a table to replication](#add-a-table-to-replication).

-## Remove table partition from replication
+## Remove table partitions from replication

-Remove Partition from Replication is the same as [Remove Table from Replication](#remove-table-from-replication).
+To remove a table partition from replication, follow the same steps as [Remove a table from replication](#remove-a-table-from-replication).

 ## Manually resync YBA monitoring

-One time setup:
+To manually resync YBA monitoring:

 1. In YugabyteDB Anywhere, navigate to your profile by clicking the profile icon in the top right and choosing **User Profile** (that is, https://<yourportal.yugabyte.com>/profile).